What is the cornea?

 How do you diagnose corneal scars?

 Diagnostic testing is completed by your eye doctor during your eye exam.
 During the exam, your eye doctor will examine the front surface of your eye using magnifying tools such as the slit lamp and the ophthalmoscope.
 These tools will allow your doctor to get a better view of your eye and is a painless procedure.
 Your eye doctor may also utilize special dyes to better look at the layers of the cornea and assess its current state.
 This dye is called fluorescein and may temporarily make your tears yellow.
-This dye coupled with the use of a blue light allows for optimum viewing of the cornea.
-Your eye doctor will be able to determine the extent of scarring that has occurred and figure out the next steps to ensure the best vision achievable for your condition.
+This dye coupled with the use of a blue light allows for optimum viewing of the cornea and any eye scars.
+Your eye doctor will be able to determine the extent of scarring on the eye that has occurred and figure out the next steps to ensure your clarity of vision.

 Corneal scarring can occur due to trauma, improper contact lens use, eye disease or degenerations, or even systemic diseases.
 Below is a brief overview of different conditions to look out for that can lead to corneal scarring:

 Improper contact lens wear

 The misuse of contact lenses is highly associated with scarring of the eye.
 This includes improper cleaning practices and ignoring proper replacement schedules, inadequate hand hygiene, and sleeping in contact lenses.
 All these factors result in an increased risk of infection that can form corneal ulcers and subsequent formation of scar tissue in the eye.
 Speak to your eye doctor to ensure you are following proper lens hygiene guidelines to prevent any complications.